malmriv/WhereIsThatPlaneGoing/README.md

 The full implementation details will be shared in an upcoming blog post.
 For now, here is a high-level overview:

-1. The Shortcut is built using Apple's default tools — nothing fancy.
+1. The Shortcut is built using Apple's default tools.
 (Surprisingly, it includes JSON parsing capabilities, although these are somewhat hidden under the label "lists").
 2. A `GET` request is sent to an API, including two custom headers: `Latitud` and `Longitud`, each containing the user's location in degrees.
 3. The API is deployed in a Docker container on a server.
 I used [Render.com](https://render.com) because its free plan was sufficient for my needs.
 The API consists of two R scripts:
    - One exposes the API using [Plumber](https://www.rplumber.io/)